 When you are in Lincolnville, you'll notice that it is more blue-collar than most other communities in America.
 40.40% of Lincolnville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lincolnville is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Lincolnville who work in maintenance occupations (14.14%), healthcare (14.14%), and personal care services (9.09%).

-A relatively large number of people in Lincolnville telecommute to their jobs.
-Overall, about 13.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.19% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Lincolnville doesn't have a public transportation system that people use for their commute.